O-M-E-N-Foundation/BeamableSdk/docs/quickstart.md

 console.log('Ability Map:', abilityMap.id);
 ```

-## 🔐 Authentication Basics
+## 🔑 Authentication Basics

-The SDK handles authentication automatically, but you can also control it manually:
+The SDK handles authentication automatically in client mode, but you can also control it manually:

 ### Guest Authentication